ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 	</div>
 </div>

-Out of the three tools, Autoprefixer is the most well known, with 50.52% of developers responding that they feel comfortable using it.
+Out of the three tools, Autoprefixer was the most well known, with 50.52% of developers responding that they feel comfortable using it.

-Stylelint knowledge levels rose the most over the last 12 months, with 23.03% of developers now feeling comfortable using the tool – a gain of 5.16%.
+Stylelint knowledge levels rose the most over the last 12 months, with 23.03% of developers now feeling comfortable using the tool – a gain of +5.16%.

-Modernizr knowledge levels fell a small amount, with the number of respondents saying that they had never heard of it rising and the number of those who said they felt comfortable using it falling (a drop of 3.49%, to 24.03%).
+Modernizr knowledge levels fell a small amount, with the number of respondents saying that they had never heard of it rising and the number who said they felt comfortable using it falling (a drop of -3.49%, to 24.03%).

 ---